-Through ups and downs, crooks and blunt honesty, readers will learn how the author's experience of ranching through drought shaped her view of ranching practices and why she was inspired to pursue a career in Rangeland Management.
+Through ups and downs, crooks and blunt honesty, readers will learn how my experience of ranching through drought shaped my view of ranching practices and why I was inspired to pursue a career in Rangeland Management.

 The book ends with an entire chapter dedicated to drought resources and ways for ranchers to connect with other ranchers and landowners.

-I will also have paperback copies available at the National SRM Conference in Boise, ID, February 12-16, 2023.
+I will have paperback copies available at the Colorado Championship Ranch Rodeo in Hugo, CO on June 23-24th, 2023.

-Sign up to get weekly range facts and a monthly newsletter.
+Sign up to get weekly range facts in your inbox, and stay up-to-date on my latest exploits.

 I started Southeast Colorado (SECO) Ranch Planning to give ranchers a more in-depth and hands-on learning experience about rangelands.